Notre Dame Students Walk Out During Vice President's Commencement Speech

 As Vice President Mike Pence began his remarks at Notre Dame's commencement ceremony Sunday, dozens of graduates walked out in protest of the Trump administration's policies.

-More than 100 students participated in the planned protest, which was aimed at showing the student's discontent with the Trump administration's polices on LGBT rights and people of color, the student group We StaND wrote in a statement ahead of the ceremony.
+More than 100 students participated in the planned protest, which was aimed at showing the student's discontent with the Trump administration's policies on LGBT rights and people of color, the student group We StaND wrote in a statement ahead of the ceremony.

 Notre Dame, a predominately Catholic university, is located in South Bend, Ind. — the state where Pence served as governor prior to becoming vice president.